 The larger hole goes on the throttle tube and the smaller hole goes on the handlebar on the left.

-Installing Motorcycle Grips
+Different Methods For Installing Motorcycle Grips

 There are many different ways to install your grips, though some common ones would be to spray some hairspray, WD-40 or spray paint (the color doesn't matter!) inside your grip before sliding it on.
 While wet, it helps slide the grip on, but once dry it helps keep your rubber grips from sliding off.